 The reason?
 They are not what the SEC calls “accredited investors.”
 Only recently did SEC regulations loosen to allow non-accredited investors the ability to invest in venture capital (albeit with tight restrictions).

 To be an accredited investor, you must show a(n):

 As a reader of Financial Poise, you’re more likely to pass the accredited investor test – now or in the future – so you may want to better understand these kinds of asset classes.

 I explain to my friends that, yes, venture capital is a form of private equity.
 But, it’s also quite different from what most people traditionally refer to as private equity investing.

 Venture capital and private equity investors both invest in privately owned companies (as opposed to publicly traded companies as you find on the stock exchanges).
-Since the government regulates public equity markets more than private ones, it actively restricts who may invest in these private asset classes.
+Because the government regulates public equity markets more than private ones, it actively restricts who may invest in these private asset classes.

 Traditional private equity groups seek investments in established businesses that already deliver operating cash flow.
 They usually fund their acquisitions with considerable debt, which can be risky.
-PE firms expect to unlock greater cash returns by improving operational efficiency — in other words, they fix-and-flip business.
+PE firms expect to unlock greater cash returns by improving operational efficiency – in other words, they fix and flip business.